Aliases for FGB Gene

 GeneCards Summary for FGB Gene

 FGB (Fibrinogen Beta Chain) is a Protein Coding gene.
 Diseases associated with FGB include afibrinogenemia, congenital and dysfibrinogenemia, congenital.
-Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.
+Among its related pathways are Complement and coagulation cascades and Platelet activation.
 GO annotations related to this gene include receptor binding and chaperone binding.
 An important paralog of this gene is ANGPT1.

 UniProtKB/Swiss-Prot for FGB Gene

 Cleaved by the protease thrombin to yield monomers which, together with fibrinogen alpha (FGA) and fibrinogen gamma (FGG), polymerize to form an insoluble fibrin matrix.
 Fibrin has a major function in hemostasis as one of the primary components of blood clots.
 In addition, functions during the early stages of wound repair to stabilize the lesion and guide cell migration during re-epithelialization.
 Was originally thought to be essential for platelet aggregation, based on in vitro studies using anticoagulated blood.
 However subsequent studies have shown that it is not absolutely required for thrombus formation in vivo.
 Enhances expression of SELP in activated platelets.
 Maternal fibrinogen is essential for successful pregnancy.
 Fibrin deposition is also associated with infection, where it protects against IFNG-mediated hemorrhage.
 May also facilitate the antibacterial immune response via both innate and T-cell mediated pathways.